 Staff

-Dr. Platkin has made significant contributions to the field of public health and nutrition issues through his research.
-He has published in several peer-reviewed scientific and medical journals, including the Journal of Nutrition Education and Behavior, the Journal of Obesity and Weight Loss, the International Journal of Nutrition and Dietetics, BioMed Central (BMC) Obesity; and the Journal of the Academy of Nutrition and Dietetics.
-He is the author of seven books.
+Dr. Platkin has published in numerous peer-reviewed scientific and medical journals, including the Journal of Nutrition Education and Behavior, the Journal of the Academy of Nutrition and Dietetics, BMC Obesity, the International Journal of Nutrition and Dietetics, and others.
+His research focuses on nutrition behavior change, food policy, obesity prevention, and longevity science.

 Chief Nutrition Officer